crocokyle/powmr-analytics/README.md

 - Run `./setup-rpi.sh`
   - During installation, you will be prompted to enter the COM port from above
 - Browse to `http://<raspberry-pi-ipaddress>`
+  - Default credentials are `admin:password` if you didn't change them during setup
 - *Optional:* Import the default dashboard from `influxdb/dashboards/default.json`

 # Other Systems